 - 1. Determination of total chlorophyll (mg/g/f.w.) according to Rodriguez and Miller (2000). - 2.
-NPK determinations: Mineral content included, nitrogen percentage using kjeldhal method described by Hach et al., (1985), phosphorus percentage was estimated according to A.O.A.C.
-(1970) and potassium percentage was determined by flame photometer using the method described by Brown and Lilleland, (1946).
+NPK determinations: Included in the mineral content were the percentages of nitrogen (measured using the Kjeldhal method as reported by Hach et al., (1985), phosphorus calculated using by A.O.A.C., (1970), and potassium (determined using a flame photometer using by Brown and Lilleland, (1946) method.